Accommodation in the USA

 Finding a place to rent in the USA is a relatively easy process.
 First, you should conduct some research into the city you are relocating to, in order to get some perspective on a neighbourhood that would best align with your priorities.
 From there, you can use one of the following avenues to start investigating individual rental properties:

-- There are a plethora of Internet sites – such as Craig's List, Rent.com and Apartments.com – that carry both short- and long-term rental listings.
+- There are a plethora of internet sites that carry both short- and long-term rental listings.
 Remember: you should be able to browse these sites for free, without needing to register and to share any of your personal information.
 Navigate away from sites that insist that you provide them with this kind of information.

 - Local newspapers and magazines – known as 'home and apartment finders' – are widely distributed in most American cities.
 These often specialise in providing rental listings.